 Any side effects you experience from your IUD will most likely subside after three to six months.
 If your side effects are significantly affecting you, there’s no need to stick it out – talk to your doctor.

-Side effects from the hormonal IUD are less likely than with say the pill, because the hormones are localized, but it is possible to experience weight gain, mood fluctuations, acne, or change in libido.
+Side effects from the hormonal IUD are less likely than with say the pill, because the hormones are localized, but it is possible to experience weight gain, headaches, breast tenderness, mood fluctuations, acne, or change in libido.

 The copper IUD may increase period cramps and menstrual pain, and in rare cases, it may embed and tear the uterine lining.